Ontario Provides List

 *Certain ICT workers were exempt from this requirement for the week beginning June 26.

-It should be noted that the Ontario encourages potentially eligible candidates in the Express Entry pool to create a new profile in the system to make it easier for the province to identify their profile as it searches the Express Entry pool.
-Candidates who create a new profile must delete their old profile.
+Besides, Ontario urges applicants in the Express Entry (EE) pool to create a new profile in the system.
+So, it can identify and elect qualifying profiles from the EE pool.
+However, applicants making a new profile must delete their old profile.